wajid-poernomo/wp-demo02/README.md

 # wp-demo02
 **This is a simple REST api using RAML and MULE.
 To run this project you will need Anypoint Studio already installed.**

-1. Import the project into your workspace within Anypoint Studio.
+1. Import the project into your workspace within Anypoint Studio, and make sure the project settings have jdk 8 set as a JRE system library.
-2. Ensure that the mockservice project is running (see other repository).
+2. Ensure that the mockservice project is running (see https://github.com/wajid-poernomo/wp-demo-mockservice).
 3. Run As -> Mule Application.

 **Design and implementation notes:**